The Therapy Relationship

 FREE Initial Consultations

-We offer all prospective clients a FREE initial assessment to chat about your problems and how a positive therapy relationship can play a significant role in your recovery.
+We offer all prospective clients a FREE initial assessment to chat about your problems or your personal development.
 During this 50 minute consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.